Torchy Blane

-Torchy Blane is a fictional female reporter, the main character of nine films produced by Warner Bros. between 1937 and 1939.
+Torchy Blane is a fictional female reporter, the main character of nine films produced by Warner Bros.
+Pictures between 1937 and 1939.
 The Torchy Blane series, which blend mystery, action, adventure and comedy, were popular second features.

 Character

 During the pre-World War II period, the role of newspaper reporter was one of the few in American cinema that portrayed women as intelligent, competent, self-reliant, and career-oriented—virtually equal to men.
 Among these screen characters, Torchy Blane, a wisecracking female reporter with an instinct for a scoop, was perhaps the best known.
 The movies were lighthearted cops-and-robbers films.
 A typical plot had the daring, fast-talking Torchy unraveling a mystery by staying several steps ahead of her boyfriend, gruff police detective Steve McBride.
 Torchy's given name is Theresa, used only twice over the course of nine movies, once when boarding an airplane in Fly-Away Baby and again when being given a parking ticket in Blondes at Work.
 Curiously, In Torchy Blane..
 Playing with Dynamite, her name is given as Helen.